-The Telegraph 8/3/18 reports on reasons for the gender gap in STEM subjects and a campaign in conjunction with GSA and the Institute of Physics to connect female academics with schools, to inspire young teenage girls to study STEM subjects.
+The Guardian 8/3/18 reports on reasons for the gender gap in STEM subjects and a campaign in conjunction with GSA and the Institute of Physics to connect female academics with schools, to inspire young teenage girls to study STEM subjects.

 To attract more girls to study Stem subjects at university, we need to tackle the stereotypes they are exposed to early on

 You will no doubt be aware that women are underrepresented in Stem (science, technology, engineering and maths) occupations.
 They make up 14.4% of all people working in Stem in the UK, despite being about half of the workforce.
 This is well short of the country’s goal of a critical mass of 30%.
 Increasing women in Stem is forecast to increase the UK’s labour value by at least £2bn.

 There is a whole tangle of reasons why the gender gap in Stem exists.
 One is a pipeline issue – fewer girls than boys choose to study Stem subjects at secondary school and university.
 Interventions internationally mean the numbers of girls in Stem subjects are creeping up very slowly, but the gap remains surprisingly resistant nonetheless.

 Are girls biologically worse than boys at Stem subjects at school?

 Biological explanations tend to rely on the fact that boys are better at spatial tasks while girls are better at verbal recall tasks.
 However, these differences are very small and their link to Stem ability is tenuous.